-A recent informal survey on the Cord Cutters News Facebook page showed that on average, respondents pulled in an impressive 48 free, over the air channels.
+A recent informal survey on the Cord Cutters News Facebook page showed that on average, respondents pulled in an impressive 48 free, over the air channels, with more channels being added all the time.
 An antenna can get you everything from movie channels and classics to new local stations offering 24/7 weather and news coverage, on top of your normal network channels like CBS, FOX, and ABC.

 Everyone will have a different experience with over-the-air TV based on where they live.
 Some people live close to towers and can pick up a whack of over the air channels with just a basic antenna sitting on the TV.
 Others will mount a powerful antenna on the roof and still only get 10 channels.

 It’s important to do your research before you buy an antenna and generally speaking, you should buy the best one you can afford.

 The first thing you need to do is figure out what broad category of antenna you should look at.
 The best place to start is at TVFool.com.
 This site lets you enter your address and get a full report of all the TV stations around you.
 It’ll also give advice on what type of antenna you should be looking to buy.
 Stations in green can typically be picked up with an indoor antenna.
 All other stations will need either a roof-mounted antenna or an attic-mounted antenna.